 |Module level||Intermediate (05)|

 |Total study hours||300|

 This module explores the translation process and procedures, including aspects of ST analysis and text typology.
-The module focuses on the components of translation, its stages and the mechanisms underlying it.
+The module focuses on the components of translation, translation stages and the mechanisms underlying these stages.
 It introduces students to techniques for a strategic source text analysis which help them to anticipate translation problems.
 Students will be familiarised with the relevance of extra and intra-textual features of the source text to the translation process.
 They will be required to use appropriate meta-language to describe and discuss translation problems and to explain and justify the translation procedures adopted to solve them.